loganasherjones/mini-accumulo-cluster/docs/java/index.md

 }
 ```

-One of the main goals of this project is to provide a way to programatically
+One of the main goals of this project is to provide a way to programmatically
 configure just about everything pertaining to the MAC.
 The `MACConfigBuilder`
 allows you to set any JVM property, for any/all processes, along with
-controlling the `zoo.cfg` and `accumulo-site.xml` file.
+controlling the `zoo.cfg` and `accumulo.properties` file.
 If you need more
 customization, don't hesitate to open an issue.